gnoevoy/Inventory_Analysis/Presentation.md

 # Power BI Presentation
 This presentation is designed to contribute to business decisions by providing a comprehensive view of various metrics.
+For a better experience, you can download Power BI file to leverage its interactivity capabilities and explore the data independently.

 <br>